danieldeitch1/wis_python_final_project/README.md

 ### 2. <ins>Search database</ins>:
 <br> This feature allows the user to search through different EPINuc datasets which were uploaded to the application.
-The user can search a spesific dataset according to charachter/substring of its file name, and subsequently, also to view and download it to its computer.
+The user can search a specific dataset according to charachter/substring of its file name, and subsequently, also to view and download it to its computer.
 The user can view all the datasets that are currently uploaded to the app by searching dataset by an entering an empty string.

 ### 3. <ins>Update database</ins>:
 <br> This feature allows the user to upload/update/delete EPINuc database file: